jumanjiman/rpm-manifest/README.md

 by updating, installing, or removing RPMs?

-The following output shows the manifests for each host in the set, clearly identifying the hosts that have been modified.
+The following output shows the manifests for each host in a set of presumably identical hosts.

 ```
 pc-pp01a : ad52c23663e76c4eb7cee27c0d3613ab